taauntik/facebook-clone-reacjs/README.md

 # Facebook Clone

-In that build I've use react for the front-end and for hosting and backend is firebase
+In that build I've use React and Material-ui for the front-end and for hosting and backend is firebase

 # App Features